Doi6doi/vulmat/Install.md

 You can run `make -f Makefile.linux help` to see other possible targets

+## MSVC

+Run `nmake /f Makefile.msvc` to build *vulmat* library

+You can run `nmake /f Makefile.msvc help` to see other possible targets

 # Installation

 Copy the resulting library (*.so* or *.dll*) to your default library location.